keybangz/searxng-tool/docs/autostart.md

 - Linux with systemd (most modern distros)
 - Docker installed and your user in the `docker` group
 - The project cloned to `~/Github/searxng-tool` (or adjust `WorkingDirectory` — see [[#Updating the project path|below]])
+- The Docker stack includes both SearXNG and Valkey (rate-limiting backend)

 ---